Case Study – SureHealth – May 2017

 Green Shield Canada (GSC) has been in business since the 1950s and they are a not-for-profit provider of health and dental benefits.
 Their health plans give Canadians access to breakthrough medications at affordable prices.

 GSC came to us with the opportunity to promote their new SureHealth product, LINK.
 Our primary goal was to increase awareness while providing targeted and interested traffic to their site.
-We used our regular display campaign to increase clicks and a smart display campaign to increase conversions.
+We used a Google regular Display campaign to increase clicks and a Google Smart Display campaign to increase conversions.

 By measuring the number of people who signed up, we achieved an increase in conversions by 157%.

 SureHealth is Canada’s only national not-for-profit health and dental benefits specialist.
 Their website has four LINK benefit plans with options to get a quote, request a brochure and/or submit an application.

 The product was specifically designed for Canadians who were about to lose their group benefits due to job loss/change or retirement.